rogerpence/generate-datagate-file-schemas/README.md

-> table/file and column/field note here

 Writing business applications requires writing tons of complex, specialized code.
 It also requires writing tons of repetitive, boring, mechanical code.
 To be effective coders, you need to maximize the time you spend on custom, unique code and minimize the time you spend on repetitive, repeatable code.
 Let's spend a little thinking about how to generate that repeatable code.

 By "repeatable code" I mean things like

-* standard Create/Read/Update/Delete operations
+* Standard Create/Read/Update/Delete operations
-* code to populate paged lists for displaying data
+* Code to populate paged lists for displaying data
-* file and data structure declarations
+* File and data structure declarations
-* input panel creation for Web or Windows apps
+* Input panel creation for Web or Windows apps
-* code to populate dropdown lists
+* Code to populate dropdown lists

 By standardizing these common processes, not only do you make them available quickly, but you also make them available reliably.
 Code produced with a tested, solid template reduces testing and Q/A time and ensures correctness.